PeterCamilleri/fibonacci_rng/README.md

 ## Contributing

+Creating a good pseudo random number generator is quite an undertaking.
+For this reason, any input is most welcomed.
+There are two basic plans by which this can be accomplished.

+#### Plan A

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)